نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Background and Aims: The nonlinear training method provides a theoretical framework for pedagogical principles that can be used to estimate nonlinear changes in motor learning.
-The aim of the present study was to compare the effects of linear and nonlinear training on the improvement and maintenance of postural control indices in older women.
+Background and Aims The nonlinear training method provides a theoretical framework for pedagogical principles that can be used to estimate nonlinear changes in motor learning.
+The present study aimed to compare the effects of linear and nonlinear training on the improvement and maintenance of postural control indices in older women.

-Materials and Methods: The present study was a quasi-experimental study with a pretest-posttest and recall design.
-Forty-five elderly women aged 60-75 years were randomly divided into three groups: non-linear training, linear training and control.
+Methods The present study was quasi-experimental with a pretest-posttest and follow-up design.
+Forty-five older women aged 60-75 were randomly divided into nonlinear training, linear training, and control.
 Subjects in the experimental groups received training for four weeks, four 30-minute sessions per week.
 During this time, the control group only performed their usual daily activities.
-One day before and after the intervention, and one week later, the subjects performed a static balance task on a force plate.
+One day before and after the intervention and one week later, the subjects performed a static balance task on a force plate.

-Results: The results showed that the scores for anterior-posterior displacement, lateral displacement and speed in the linear and non-linear training groups were significantly reduced in the post-test and retention phases compared with the pre-test (P<0.0005); this means that postural oscillations were reduced and static balance improved in both groups, but no significant difference was found between the above scores in the post-test and retention phases (P<0.0005); these results indicated that the improvement in static balance was sustained in both the linear and non-linear training groups.
-The non-linear training stimulation group also had significantly fewer postural oscillations than the linear training and control groups at both the post-test and retention phases (P<0.0005).
+Results The results showed that the scores for anterior-posterior displacement, lateral displacement, and speed in the linear and nonlinear training groups were significantly reduced in the posttest and follow-up phases compared with the pretest (P<0.0005).
+So, postural oscillations were reduced, and static balance improved in both groups, but no significant difference was found between the above scores in the posttest and retention phases (P<0.0005).
+These results indicate that the improvement in static balance is sustained in both the linear and nonlinear training groups.
+The nonlinear training stimulation group also had significantly fewer postural oscillations than the linear training and control groups at the posttest and retention phases (P<0.0005).

 کلیدواژهها [English]